mikkelrev22/Michael-s-page/Readme.md

 # It is also meant to be a showcase of my skills as a developer.

-# If you have any helpful/constructive comments on the content or the site itself, please feel free to contact me via e-mail.# Michael-s-page
+# If you have any helpful/constructive comments on the content or the site itself, please feel free to contact me via e-mail.